WatchtowerProtocol/cautious-bassoon/5_Requirements.md

 Bidding agents shall be able to call the stake, burn and claim actions.

 #### Operational Requirement 2
-Bidding agents shall only be able to execute Stake-to-Bid, Burn-to-Withdraw and Claim-to-Settle mechanisms.
+Bidding agents shall only be able to execute Stake-to-Bid, Unstake-to-Withdraw and Claim-to-Settle mechanisms.

 ## Auction Moderator Agent
 The Dora smart contract takes on the role as the Auction/Tournament Moderator Agent and is programmed to administer the auction/tourament for each conjunction event.
 It is also the owner of the auction throughout the tournament until settlement.